 Can I use light coconut milk?

-You can if you want to reduce the syn, just be aware that the sauce won't be as thick and creamy, as light coconut milk has a higher water ratio.
+You can if you want to reduce the points, just be aware that the sauce won't be as thick and creamy, as light coconut milk has a higher water ratio.

 Did you know the only difference between light and regular coconut milk is the water ratio, so you are actually paying more for light coconut milk.
 Even if you want light coconut milk, just buy the regular and add more water to it.